pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 ```

 Creating a <code>.my.cnf</code> file prevents us from having to specify our username and password each time we enter shell commands.
 The user will be set to "root" and the password to "pw".
 Again, referencing them explicitly in the code is not secure; it is only done here for simplicity.
-- <code>-f</code> stands for "force", meaning do not prompt for confirmation, and ignore nonexistent file
+- <code>-f</code> stands for "force", meaning do not prompt for confirmation, and ignore nonexistent files
 - <code>-e</code> stands for "execute".

 ```bash